AnalystBow/analystbow.github.io/index.md

 They'd like a data engineer to create an Apache Cassandra database which can create queries on song play data to answer the questions.
 My role was to create a database for this analysis.

 #### Project Overview
-In this project, you'll apply what you've learned on data modeling with Apache Cassandra and complete an ETL pipeline using Python.
 To complete the project, I modeled the data by creating tables in Apache Cassandra to run queries.

 ---